shru1010/Intership/README.md

 ## Day 7:July 22,2022

 I revised OS concepts that are needed to build transition states for the experiments.(Process states and context switches)

+##Day 8:July 25,2022

+I read about Context Switching and some CPU schedualing algorithms.

+##Day 9:July 26,2022

+I read about CPU schedualing algorithms.
+* Round Robin
+* FIFS (Preemption and Non-Preemption)
+* SJF (Preemption and Non-Preemption)

+## Day 10:July 27,2022

+I read about System Calls,threads,Mutual Exclusion in Critical Sections

+## Day 11:July 28,2022

+I read about Bankers algorithm and Dining philospers problem.Also worked on designing the UI for the experiments.

+#...